tyrone-sudeium/LaunchXIV/README.md

-# LaunchXIV - A Better Launcher for Final Fantasy XIV
+# LaunchXIV - A Little Launcher for Final Fantasy XIV

 This is a custom launcher for the the Mac version of Final Fantasy XIV.
 It's barebones and probably full of a lot of bugs but it should more or less do